 - Your Age

 - Your abilities in the two official languages of Canada, English and French

 - Your adaptability in the new environment of Canada

 We can review your matter and then assess your level in each of these areas.
 The higher the level, the more you will score.
 You need to score at least 67 (out of 100) to be eligible for the Federal Skilled Worker program.
 There are also some other things that may help you increase your score, such as the skills and abilities of your spouse, your relatives in Canada etc.

 Benefits of Retaining the Firm

 As a licensed firm, we have helped hundreds of our clients to immigrate to Canada.
-People come with their problems and weaknesses in their cases, and we solidify them, giving them insight into how can they score more in the self-assessment.
-We also help draft complete applications and after appending necessary documents, submit it to the immigration office.
+People come with their problems and weaknesses in their cases, and we solidify them, giving them insight into how they can score more in the self-assessment.
+We also help draft complete applications and, after appending necessary documents, submit them to the immigration office.